Welcome - About Live and Loud!

 The recording I found was very bass heavy and not very clear - nevertheless it was the clearer of the 2 copies I came across online.
 My main job was therefore reducing the muffled bass and tightening that a bit, and making the guitars/vocals and drums all much clearer.
 I hope you enjoy the results!

-You can download all of this improved recording for free here as one 320 kbps MP3 file.
+You can download all of this improved recording for free here as one 320 kbps MP3 file (you may be temporarily redirected to an ad - if you have adblocking software, please disable it for this page - the link will be available very shortly after).
 Or, if you would like to support the site with a small donation towards storage subscription and internet costs, in return you can have the remastered show as separate, properly tagged MP3s or even lossless files in FLAC format; head on over to the Donations tab to see how you can do this.
 Either way - enjoy the show!

 You Tear Me Up